Age-Related Skin Changes

 • Impaired thermoregulation and reduced sensory perception

 Fragile skin is more prone to shear and friction injury, increasing the likelihood of skin tears and pressure-related damage.
-Delayed healing reflects reduced cellular turnover, diminished blood supply, and impaired inflammatory responses, meaning even minor injuries can become chronic wounds if not managed appropriately.
+Delayed healing results from reduced cellular turnover, diminished blood supply, and impaired inflammatory responses, meaning even minor injuries can become chronic wounds if not managed appropriately.
 Reduced sweat and sebaceous gland activity further compromise hydration and temperature regulation, increasing vulnerability to both heat- and cold-related injury.
 Declining sensory perception may delay recognition of trauma, pressure, or thermal extremes, allowing damage to progress unnoticed.

 Ageing also increases the risk of skin malignancy.
 Basal cell carcinoma, squamous cell carcinoma, and melanoma occur more frequently in older adults as a result of cumulative ultraviolet exposure and declining immune surveillance within the skin.
 Subtle changes in lesion appearance may be overlooked or misattributed to benign ageing, highlighting the importance of ongoing skin observation and early investigation of suspicious changes.